Find Affordable College Courses

 Fort Myers, FL

-Florida Gulf Coast University did quite well in this year’s ranking of the best schools for fine and studio arts students.
-It came in at #10 on the list.
+With a ranking of #10, Florida Gulf Coast University did quite well on this year’s best schools for fine and studio arts students.
 FGCU is a large public school located in the suburb of Fort Myers.

 The average amount in student loans that Fine Arts majors at FGCU take out is $22,500.